Clicky

 Glacé cherries are a type of preserved cherry that have been soaked in sugar syrup and then coated with a sugar glaze.

 Similar...
-But NOT Exactly!
+But NOT Exactly the Same!

 Glacé cherries and candied cherries are very similar, but they are not exactly the same product.
 The main differences are: